Author: Razan Ghidhaoui

 However, if the fall of civilizations is inevitable, a new rise is always possible.
 Today, there is a huge gap between the western, highly modernized societies and the Arab ones.
 Hence, building a translation bridge between them is urgently needed.
 Among the promising and successful translation bridges being built, today is Bayt Al-Hikma 2.0 – the second version of the ancient Bayt Al-Hikma in Baghdad.

-The goal of Bayt Al-Hikma 2.0 is to rekindle the golden age of Arab civilization.
+The goal of Bayt Al-Hikma 2.0 led by Ideas Beyond Borders is to rekindle the golden age of Arab civilization.
 The project’s wonderful team of translators, editors, and publishers have translated the equivalent of three hundred books on science, medicine, engineering, history, philosophy, biographies, humanities, and many other fields of knowledge so far.
-Although these accomplishments are significant, there is still a long path to fully activate an Arabic cultural renaissance that will help a new rise of an Arab civilization.
+Although these accomplishments are significant, there is still a long path to fully activate an Arabic cultural renaissance that will help a new rise of Arab civilization.